 Council will continue to progress its program of planning proposals along the urban renewal corridor.
-The indicative timeframe for planning proposals led by Campbelltown City Council is set out in Table 29.
-These timeframes are subject to ongoing review with the Department of Planning and Environment and may change.
+The indicative timeframe for planning proposals led by Campbelltown City Council is set out in Table 32.
+These timeframes are subject to ongoing review with DPE and may change.

-Table 30: Indicative timeframes for Council-led planning proposals
+Table 32: Indicative timeframes for Council-led planning proposals

-Location Current Status Indicative timeframe to Gateway Minto A planning proposal for the Minto Urban Renewal Precinct (PP- 2020-3670) was submitted in 2020, however is no longer proceeding.
+Location Current Status Indicative timeframe to Gateway Minto A planning proposal for the Minto Urban Renewal Precinct (PP-2020-3670) was submitted in 2020, however is no longer proceeding.
 In accordance with the DPE conditions of approval, this planning proposal is expected to be submitted to deliver up to 3,000 dwellings.
 December 2023 Ingleburn A planning proposal for Ingleburn Town Centre (PP-2020-1845) was submitted in 2020, however is no longer proceeding.
-A new planning proposal for Ingleburn CBD (PP-2022-3712) was submitted in 2022, with the review having commenced on 19
+A new planning proposal for Ingleburn CBD (PP-2022-3712) was November 2022

-October 2022.
-The planning proposal is expected to deliver 3,450 in Ingleburn.
-Leumeah Rezoning at 80 O'Sullivan Road Leumeah will enable increased dwelling yield of 150 dwelling through infill development December 2022 Hollylea Road, Leumeah planning proposal for approximately 500 dwellings June 2023 Gra Pla acarthur ange Golf Club anning oposal Increase the supply of executive style housing to attract talent to support implementation of reimagining Campbelltow n .
-Potential for 63 large lots suited to executive housing which will offer an increase in housing diversity April 2023
+Location Current Status Indicative timeframe to Gateway submitted in 2022, with the review having commenced on 19 October 2022.
+The planning proposal is expected to delive3,450 in Ingleburn.
+Leumeah Rezoning at 80 O'Sullivan Road Leumeah will enable increased dwelling yield of 150 dwelling through infill development Hollylea Road, Leumeah planning proposal for approximately December 2022 June 2023 Macarthur Grange Golf Club Planning 500 dwellings Increase the supply of executive style housing to attract talent to support implementation of reimagining Campbelltown.
+April 2023 Proposal Potential for 63 large lots suited to executive housing which will offer an increase in housing diversity.
+April 2023